unlaunch/documentation/_docs/sdks/metrics-variationcounts.md

 ---
 title: Metrics - Variation Counts
-description: Overview of vairation countt metrics that are sent by Unlaunch SDKs.
+description: Overview of variation count metrics that are sent by Unlaunch SDKs.
 ---

 # Metrics - Variation Counts